jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 The type of data you expect back from the server.
 Optional.

-**Note:** This option is only applicable for methods that don&rsquo;t already specify the data type in their name.
+**Note:** This option is only applicable for methods that don't already specify the data type in their name.

 ```